 Reddit r/ouraring Analysis (2,400+ comments):

-- 67% report battery degradation as primary long-term concern
+- Battery degradation consistently mentioned as primary long-term concern

-- 34% successfully extended battery life through conservative charging practices
+- Users successfully extend battery life through conservative charging practices (25-80% range)

 Official Oura Forum Insights:

-- Winter weather (below 32°F) accelerates battery aging significantly
+- Winter weather (below 32°F) mentioned as factor in accelerated battery aging

 Long-Term Reliability & Maintenance Strategy